paramedicjack/Wireshark-for-Software-Engineers/Configuration Profiles/README.md

 # Configuration Profiles

-Not everyone on a team is a Wireshark wizard.
-A lot of your teammates will know just enought to open wireshark and to follow the instructions they've been given on how to read the data they need to see.
-So, how can you get them that data in the best way without making them actually learn to use Wireshark?

-Configuration Profiles.

 Configuration Profiles allow you to export and import all of your custom filters, buttons, macros, colorizations, and more to different installations.
-It makes life easy whenever you have to change setups and is a must in team environments.
+Configuration profiles are extremely useful in team environments or for post capture analysis.

 ## Creating a Configuration Profile